National GLP-1 shortages through 2023. See more

 Our top priority is getting patients insurance coverage, so our partners and affiliated providers do their best to maximize the likelihood of approval.

-The prior authorization process can take about 2–3 weeks, but could take longer if the initial coverage request is denied.
+The prior authorization process usually takes 2-3 weeks but it can be longer if the initial coverage request is denied.

 Our partner submits to your insurance company right away.
 But the process can take longer if more information about your insurance or pharmacy benefits is needed or if there's a secondary plan you want to try.